swcarpentry/training-course/_submissions/round-07/3/2013-11-08-screencast-writing-r-functions.md

 tags:
   - Video
 ---
 I going to do a screencast teaching relatively new R users to write their own basic functions.
-The lesson will assume they&#8217;ve already learned how to write for loops and use built-in functions within R. I am currently thinking that I will write a function just to take a mean of a vector.
+The lesson will assume they've already learned how to write for loops and use built-in functions within R. I am currently thinking that I will write a function just to take a mean of a vector.

-UPDATE: I tried to make a screencast of writing a mean function but couldn&#8217;t get it under 5 minutes with any usefulness.
+UPDATE: I tried to make a screencast of writing a mean function but couldn't get it under 5 minutes with any usefulness.
 I decided to just do a simple power function.

-Here&#8217;s the video posted via YouTube for better quality:
+Here's the video posted via YouTube for better quality: